reotogashi/cloudfront-function-uri-rewrite-cdk/README.md

 ## 2. Verification

 - Access to `https://${the distribution domain name}`.
-You can confirm the content stored `./lib/assets/s3/index.html`.
+You can confirm the content stored in `./lib/assets/s3/index.html`.
 - Access to `https://${the distribution domain name}/subdir/`.
-You can confirm the content stored `./lib/assets/s3/subdir/index.html`.
+You can confirm the content stored in `./lib/assets/s3/subdir/index.html`.